Forecast-it/handbook/vocabulary.md

 **Skills** - A set of abilities that the team member has e.g. UX research, programming, sketch, drawing, cooking.
 A team member can have many skills.
 This will be modelled as labels in the system.

-**Permissions** - The view that the user has the rights to see e.g. a team member should not be able to see financial information on a card.
+**Permissions** - The view that the user has the rights to see e.g. a team member should not be able to see financial information on a task.